How to receive JSON object in POST and GET using web api

 Capturing the raw Request Body

-One thing you might expect to be able to easily do, is to pick up the entire content body and map it to a parameter like this:
+One thing you might expect to be able to easily do, is to pick up the

 [HttpPost]